 After the lines have been purged, turn off all hot tub functions and flip the circuit breaker; you don’t want the pump or heater to come on while the water level is low.
 Remove the filter for cleaning, and assemble your supplies...it’s time to drain the hot tub!

 There are couple of easy ways to quickly drain a hot tub.
 Either method can be used in addition to the drain plug or combined with other draining methods for maximum efficiency.

 The fastest way to drain a hot tub is to use a submersible pump.
-Personally, I like using the AquaPro APC3000 submersible pump.
-This 1/3 HP pump can be used with a ¾” garden hose or a 1¾“ sump pump discharge hose to remove up to 30 gallons per minute (1,800 gallons per hour).
+The speed of draining the hot tub depends on the flow rate of the pump.
+For example, if you pick one that can remove up to 30 gallons of water per minute (1,800 gallons per hour), you won't have to wait very long.
 The math is pretty simple - a 450 gallon spa can be emptied in as little as 15 minutes flat.
 Yes, you read that correctly!

-The AquaPro is nice, because it includes a sensor to automatically turn off once the spa has been emptied.
+Automatic pool cover pumps or submersible pumps are nice, because they include a sensor to automatically turn off once the spa has been emptied.
 Since you won’t have to babysit the pump, use this time to clean the spa filter or get started on the spa cover.
 There should only be a little bit of water left in the bottom, which can be removed manually or with a wet/dry vac.

 Shop Vac Siphon